 Strategies and Policies

-ARTS and cultural strategy 2018-22 COMMUNITY CONSULTATION
+ARTS and cultural strategy 2018-22

 PUBLIC ART POLICY

-- How to apply
+- How to work with public artists

-- Conservation and Care
+- Conservation and care of public artworks